Central innovation theme of

 Building by the water

 HafenCity sees Hamburg’s city center growing from the waterside location by the Alster that previously characterized it to the main channel of the Elbe’s northern arm.
 This brings with it particular challenges in terms on infrastructure – especially the creation of resilient flood protection measures that anticipate climate change and the safe construction of infrastructure and buildings on the soils of the Elbe flood plain with their low load-bearing capacity.
-Only the solutions adopted enable the sustainable conversion of the former port area for inner-city living, working and leisure.
+Without the solutions adopted, the sustainable conversion of the former port area for inner-city living, working and leisure would not be possible.

 Building on the poor load-bearing ground close to the water has a long tradition in Hamburg.
 The upper layers of soil are made up mostly of clay and glacial sediment.
 Sand, which is load bearing, begins further down.
 This is why pile foundations are used for buildings in many parts of the city.
 Buildings are constructed on piles driven into the earth, which transfers the weight from the upper layers to the deeper load-bearing sand layers.
 In HafenCity these piles are about 20 m long as a rule.

 For roadbuilding, laborious pile foundations can usually be dispensed with.
 Here the high load-bearing capacity of the piles is not always necessary.
 It is sufficient to preload the surface so that water is pressed out of the upper soil layers, compressing and stabilizing them.
 Several years before future roads are finally surfaced, up to 8 m of sand is temporarily packed on them.
 Vertical drainage speeds the removal of water.